Aabhi2002/GLP-LandingPage/QUICK_START.md

 Then:
 1. Open http://localhost:5173
-2. Click the green "Take the GLP-1 Risk Score Test" button
+2. Click the green "Take the GLP-1 RA 360™ Risk Score Test" button
 3. Answer a few questions
 4. See your results
 5. Click "Back to Home"